DISTRICT OF LAKELAND NO. 521Serving Emma, Christopher, Anglin & Mcphee Lakes, Elk Ridge Resort & Boreal Forest Region

 You may have some of the items already, such as food, water and a battery operated or wind-up flashlight and battery operated radio.
 The key is to make sure they are organized and easy to find.
 Would you be able to find your flashlight in the dark?
 Make sure your kit is easy to carry and everyone in the household knows where it is.
 Keep it in a backpack, duffle bag or suitcase with wheels, in an easy-to-reach, accessible place, such as your front-hall closet.
 If you have many people in your household, your emergency kit could get heavy.

 It’s a good idea to separate some of these supplies in backpacks.
 That way, your kit will be more portable and each person can personalize his or her own grab-and-go emergency kit.
+Use the Government of Canada’s Emergency Kit page for more information.

 Don’t forget to create a plan for your pets See ‘Your Pets and Emergency Preparedness’ for planning tips before, during and after an emergency.